U.S. accuses China of 'flagrant' N.Korea violations, offers $5 million reward | Technology

 U.S. accuses China of 'flagrant' N.Korea violations, offers $5 million reward

 The United States accused China on Tuesday of "flagrant violation" of its obligation to enforce international sanctions on North Korea and offered rewards of up to $5 million for information about sanctions evasions.
-Speaking to Washington's Center for Strategic and International Studies, Deputy Assistant Secretary for North Korea Alex Wong accused China of seeking to undo a U.N. sanctions regime aimed at persuading North Korea to give up its nuclear weapons.
+Deputy Assistant Secretary for North Korea Alex Wong accused China of seeking to undo a United Nations sanctions regime aimed at persuading North Korea to give up its nuclear weapons.
+He warned of new U.S. sanctions against China-based individuals and entities in response.

 Wong said China had continued to host at least 20,000 North Korean laborers in violation of U.N. bans, and that in the past year the United States had observed ships carrying prohibited coal or other sanctioned goods from North Korea to China on 555 separate occasions.
-"On none of these occasions did the Chinese authorities act to stop these illicit imports," Wong said.
-"Not once."
+"On none of these occasions ... did the Chinese authorities act to stop these illicit imports," Wong told Washington's Center for Strategic and International Studies.

 "In no other country do we see this breadth and depth of continuing illicit commercial activity with North Korea, the scale of which puts China in flagrant violation of its obligations," he said.
 "They are seeking to revive trade links and revenue transfers to the North, thereby ensuring Chinese reach into the North's economy."